NJ2020/Image-Compositing/README.md

 ## Motivation

-One can think of many potential use cases of it, but I would like to state few, which I can think off the top of head:
+One can think of many potential use cases of it, but I would like to state few, which I can think off the top of head.
+We can do all the things mentioned below in Photoshop, but that would require a lot of manual labor and large computations.

-**1) Movie Industry** can use it to create CGI scenes       **2) Personal use:** People can create and share their memories just like the collage
+**1)** People can create and share their memories just like a collage for their **personal use.**

-**3) Low Computations & Inference Time:** We can do all these things in photoshop, but that will require a lot of manual labor and large computations.
+**2) Anime industry** can use it to create CGI scenes by skipping the intermediate step of 3D rendering of an object.